 - Add the flour and salt to the butter mixture and mix until combined.
 If the dough is still crumbly, press together with your hands into a cohesive dough.

-- Wrap in plastic wrap and refrigerate for 30 minutes.
+- Wrap the dough well in plastic wrap and refrigerate for at least 30 minutes.
 This will allow the butter to get cold and form air pockets in the cookie as it melts, keeping it light and tender--much like biscuits.

 - Piece cookies with a fork, toothpick, or skewer, several times.
 This will allow steam to escape and the shortbread to not puff up too much as it bakes.

 - Place the shortbread cookies onto a sheet pan lined with parchment paper about 1 inch apart from each other.

 - Sprinkle lightly with the granulated sugar.
 This will give the shortbread a nice crunch and sweet finish.